Is cancer lurking in your toothpaste and deodorant? Or is munching on that delicious hamburger and/or popcorn increasing your risk of cancer?

 Does An Underwire Bra Increase Risk Of Breast Cancer?

 A new research that was published online by Cancer Epidemiology Biomarkers and Prevention confirmed that wearing a bra, no matter the fit or material, has no affect on a woman’s risk of breast cancer.
 Currently, the only thing that scientists can say with certainty is that certain gene mutations can significantly increase the risk for breast cancer.
-Environmental factors have been linked to breast
+Environmental factors have been linked to breast cancer prevalence, as well as hormone levels, but the research is preliminary, right now.

 Do Deodorants and Antiperspirants Cause Breast Cancer?